 Schneider Makes History

 Schneider & Associates Structural Engineers was founded in 1999 by Ron Schneider.
-After 10 years of working for a large national AE firm in Tucson, and then joining a Scottsdale consulting structural firm, Ron decided to venture into the engineering consulting world with the help from family, friends and colleagues.
+After 10 years of working for a large national Architectural Engineering (AE) firm in Tucson, and then joining a Scottsdale consulting structural firm, Ron decided to venture into the engineering consulting world with the help from family, friends and colleagues.

 Ron began as a Principal running a branch office in Tucson, Arizona, for a Scottsdale, Arizona-based firm.
 According to Ron, “there was great business opportunity in Tucson and the economy was just getting going.”

 Ron knew he needed help launching this branch office venture, so he called his former colleague Victor Pralle.
 Like most new start-ups, they began at the kitchen table.

 It wasn’t long before Ron learned that some of his architect friends from the past AE firm had also started a Tucson branch office for a Bay area architectural firm.
 Ron and Victor moved into shared office space with the architects.
 Soon after, this Bay area AE firm along with the Tucson branch was acquired by HDR.
 The Tucson branch office became HDR’s first Arizona office.